PROJECTS & COMMITTEES

 Below are some of DIA’s ongoing projects.
 There are many ways to support the DIA, and volunteering to help with these projects on a regular basis may work for you.
 If your schedule doesn’t allow you the time to volunteer, the DIA annual events are another good way to help out once in a while.
 Plus you can donate!
 DIA is now a 501(c)(3) nonprofit organization, so your donations are fully tax-deductible.

 Keep Dimond Clean

 Purpose: Keep Dimond Clean (KDC) volunteers have been removing litter from public sidewalks and gutters in the Dimond business district since 2009.
-Our goal is to contribute to a litter-free and graffiti-free neighborhood, which is the foundation for a safe and inviting community.
+Our goal is to contribute to a litter-free and graffiti-free neighborhood–the foundation for a safe and inviting community.
 If not removed, the litter enters the storm drains emptying into Sausal Creek and continues on to pollute San Francisco Bay.

-Description: Comprised of about 20 dedicated volunteers, KDC collects 12,000 pounds of litter (6 tons) every year.
+Description: Comprised of about 14 dedicated volunteers, KDC collects 12,000 pounds of litter (6 tons) every year.
 In addition, volunteers remove graffiti from signs, posts, and utility boxes.
 Volunteers meet twice a week on Wednesdays and Saturdays.
 Experienced members rotate as weekly leaders, assigning different walk routes to volunteers.
-La Farine Bakery supports us by offering “thank you” cards good for coffee and treats to volunteers.
-KDC contracts with a maintenance company to do litter pick-up the other five days of the week and raises about $12,000 a year –half from Oaktoberfest proceeds and half from the community – to cover the cost.
-Read more about Keep Dimond Clean and consider donating to the Help!
-Keep Dimond Clean Fundraiser 2017 at https://keepdimondclean.com/
+La Farine Bakery supports us by providing “thank you” cards good for coffee and treats for volunteers.
+KDC contracts with a small, Oakland-based company to do litter pick-up and additional services the other five days of the week, and raises more than $20,000 a year – about half from Oaktoberfest proceeds and about half from the community – to cover the cost.
+Read more about Keep Dimond Clean and consider donating to the Keep Dimond Clean Fundraiser.

 Coordinator: Daniel Swafford